Pyoneer01/React-Garage/README.md

 - **View Car Descriptions**: Discover brief information about different cars.
 - **Listen to Rev Notes**: Enjoy the authentic sounds of car engines.
-- **Customize the app**: You can add your own cars and delete the ones you don't need, to create a your own customized version.
+- **Customize the app**: You can add your own cars and delete the ones you don't need, to create a your own customized version, by editing the cars.js file.

 ## Getting Started